decentraland/documentation/content/contributor/content/entities.md

 ```

 You can find the schemas for these JSON structures, along with other objects in Decentraland protocol, in the [Common Schemas](https://github.com/decentraland/common-schemas) repository.

-The structure and values of the `metadata` field for each type are detailed in their specific pages.

 ## Files